 APPROVAL OF CONSULTING/AVOIDING CONFLICTS OF INTEREST

+The obligation of a faculty member's full-time obligation to the university is difficult to define since in academic life it means more than a stated number of hours per week, due to the faculty member’s substantial freedom in arranging his or her professional life.
+Such an obligation, however, implies an overriding interest, loyalty, and responsibility to the university.
+This obligation, therefore, must be defined qualitatively, depending on principle, rather than formula.
+The university permits faculty members to devote up to an average of 20%, or the equivalent of one day per week of university time in an academic year, to outside, paid, professional activities where that activity is consistent with that person’s role as a member of the faculty and where that activity also enhances the contribution of the faculty member to the university.
+Such activity benefits both the faculty member and the university.

+Faculty members wishing to exceed these time limitations must submit a Request For Approval of Outside Professional Work form to their department head or director in advance for review and recommendation.
+The department head or director will evaluate the request form, make a recommendation, and submit the request form and recommendation to the appropriate dean for approval.
+A denial by the dean (or Extension director as appropriate) may be appealed to the Provost’s office within seven (7) calendar days of the denial.
+The university has discretion to approve such requests where the consulting work will provide a substantial benefit to the university, such as where the time is needed for the faculty member to complete professional licensure requirements related to their work for the university.

 The responsibility for adhering to the limit on consulting activities, and other aspects of MSU's consulting policy, lies first with the individual faculty member.
 Faculty members should resolve any questions and/or ambiguities with their department head or dean before the fact, so that the university community is not injured by their actions.
 The university has the right, and indeed the obligation, to protect itself from losses due to excess consulting and to seek reimbursement from the faculty member for salary and benefits covering time spent on consulting activities beyond the limits provided for by this policy, especially in cases where amounts are significant and the faculty member did not seek prior approvals.
-Faculty members have an obligation to report fully the level (i.e., number of days of their consulting activities.
+Faculty members have an obligation to report fully the level (i.e., number of days or amount of time) of their consulting activities.

 Consulting activities may not detract from the performance of the faculty member's regularly assigned duties.
 Faculty consulting activities that will result in more than a one-day absence from the faculty member's usual work schedule or will average more than one work day per week during the faculty member's contract period must be approved in writing in advance by the department head and college dean.